dmd-program/dmd-100/topics/what_is_design.md

 ## Introduction

-> “Design shapes, regulates, and channels energy…”
+> “The primary function of design is to shape and channel energy.”
 >
 >– Robert Grudin